 Low Cash Mode lets you know when your balance is getting low and gives you at least 24 hours to bring your balance back to at least zero before charging overdraft fees.
 If you do have multiple overdraft items, you can choose which ones to return and which ones to pay.

-After you’ve had your Virtual Wallet Student account for six years it will convert to a regular Virtual Wallet account.
+Plus, there’s no monthly service charge for the first six years for active students.
+After you’ve had your Virtual Wallet Student® account for six years it will convert to a regular Virtual Wallet® account.

 The U.S. Bank Student Checking allows students at participating schools to link their student ID to their U.S. Bank Student Checking account and pay bills that way.
 The U.S. Bank campus banking program provides on-campus banking services and financial education for students.

-This account has no monthly maintenance fees, although US Bank does charge $2 per month for paper statements.
+This account has no monthly maintenance fees, although U.S. Bank does charge $2 per month for paper statements — which you can avoid by opting for electronic statements instead.
 There’s a minimum deposit of $25 to open the account.
 Transactions at U.S. Bank ATMs are free, and the bank does not charge for the first four transactions per month at non-U.S. Bank ATMs.